JosephRidge/umoja/README.md

 - Allow Platform to get your location by accepting the permissions.
 - Navigate to "Are you In Danger ?" section
-- Click either the red (SUPER URGENT!) or orange button to request.
+- Click either the RED (SUPER URGENT!) or ORANGE button to request.
 ```

 ##  If you see someone in need of Help  :